UPCX-CORE/UPCX-Docs/docs/paper/paper_abstract.md

 # 01. Abstract

-UPC is a blockchain-based open-source payment system designed to become the de facto standard for next-generation payment solutions.
+UPCXX is a blockchain-based open-source payment system designed to become the de facto standard for next-generation payment solutions.

 The core features of UPCX include practical performance and scalability comparable to credit card and mobile payment systems, as well as fast **settlement finality**.
 The platform addresses various issues faced by traditional payment methods such as credit/debit cards and mobile payments, as well as existing blockchains like Bitcoin.
 It offers multiple functions that leverage the best aspects of these systems.